mattjquinn/jcompiler/README.md

 * Free all malloc'd arrays at end of scope (for now this is top-level scope)
 * Move simpler definitions back to LLVM to expand their test coverage (dump IR to ensure correct translation).
-* Research how best to rewrite C defns in Rust such that they can be linked into compiled executables.
 * Allow verbs to be standalone expressions by themselves (printing them should give their textual representation just as ijconsole does).
 * Add tests for illegal array operations (i.e., 1 2 3 + 4 5); error